jrnewell/crypto-aes-ctr/README.md

 The `counter` parameter is the AES block index that will be first passed into the stream.
 The block size of AES is 128 bits or 16 bytes.
 See this [wikipedia page](http://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) for more details on how AES CTR mode works.

+Make sure you have an OpenSSL library available.
+For Windows build, the path assumed to be C:\OpenSSL-Win64 or C:\OpenSSL-Win32 for 64-bit or 32-bit builds respectively.

 ## Install

 ```shell